-What makes a hot topic?
+What makes a meaningful topic?

 What are bones of contention?

-What are sticking points?
+What are the sticking points?

 Our students will find answers and develop a deeper understanding of such matters by reading and discussing before they are called upon to write.
 When students are provided with opportunities to grow their knowledge base, we are preparing them to enter the conversation in an authentic way.
 It provides the learner with a gateway.
 You cannot enter a conversation if you have little knowledge to bring with you.